newlifeoutlook

 • Traditional Medicine

-Despite the fact that I was a medical professional, I experienced panic attacks over the course of my life, on several occasions.
-In my case, the situation that caused me the majority of my anxiety symptoms and panic attacks was driving on my own.
+Even though I was a medical professional, I experienced panic attacks throughout my life on several occasions.
+In my case, the situation that caused the majority of my anxiety symptoms and panic attacks was driving on my own.
 If I had an adult passenger with me, I seemed to be fine.
 Subconsciously I guess I thought that if something went wrong, the passenger could take over and drive instead.

 If I was by myself, I could only drive to specific destinations that were very close to home.
 Just thinking about driving beyond my imaginary "perimeter" would fill me with dread.

-I tried several negative coping strategies in order to avoid anxiety attacks.
-These included taking public transit or a taxi, asking someone else to drive instead or I just stayed home.
+I tried several negative coping strategies to avoid anxiety attacks.
+These included taking public transit or a taxi, asking someone else to drive instead or just staying home.

 Different from other types of “talk” therapies, CBT focuses on both recognizing and effectively changing thought patterns associated with one’s anxiety, panic or other bothersome feelings.